This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Note 5.5.2 d) #

-Does the note in 5.2.2 d), “(for seed production)”, refer to the organic alfalfa or to the GE alfalfa?
+In the note in Clause 5.2.2 d), does “(for seed production)” refer to the organic alfalfa or to the GE alfalfa?
 (282.1)

-Corn field is surrounded by GE corn #
+Corn field surrounded by GE corn #

 The product of farms whose operators engage consistently in implementing mitigation strategies aimed at eliminating risks of GE pollen contamination will be considered compliant.